Sightseeing images from Highland Park, a residential area in Black Boston near Dudley Square and the heart of Black Boston.

 The best known Black-owned churches, restaurants, and jazz sites are in Roxbury or Lower Roxbury.
 "Black Boston" has three of eighteen Boston Main Street districts we call the neighborhoods.
 Black Boston includes Roxbury, Dorchester, and Mattapan.
 Sign-Up Tour Packages

 Founding the first Black Boston community

 One Dorcas de Blackmore, an African woman from Angola, was baptized in the 1640s at the First Church in Dorchester.
-While serving the Blackmore family, she met an enslaved Black man who lived a distance away.
-The Early Africans naturally formed romantic relationships with one another despite their status as slaves in the Puritan socient.
-Over time these voluntary and induced relationships produced children.
+Owned by the Puritan Blackmore family who put her to work in their homestead, she met a Black man who lived a distance away.
+Dorcas was unique.
+She learned English and could speak it better than Whites.
+She became a respected member of the Blackamore's church.
+The membership pooled their money together to buy her freedom.
+The Early Africans naturally formed romantic relationships with one another despite their restricted, enslaved status in the colony.

-Nevertheless, it was a good community and safe for Black folks.
-They dug tunnels between the attached houses to escape slavecatchers, who dared traveling into the Hill's back alleys because they were likely to run into Black men ready to fight and protect fleeing slaves.
+Black Beacon Hill was the safest place for Black folks in Early Boston.
+The community practiced anti-slavery campaigns and operated an Underground Railroad route.
+They dug tunnels between the attached houses to escape slavecatchers, who dared traveling into the hill's back alleys because they were likely to run into Black men ready to fight and protect fleeing slaves.
 Blacks moved off Beacon Hill when a wave of immigrants, many whom were Jewish, came to live there.
 A prominent Jewish synagogue building still stands on the Beacon Hill Black Heritage Trail.